Tee88/Todo-app-react/README.md

 # Todo list (React js)
-A to-do list built using React js (no backend).
+A to-do list built using React.js with Redux.

 ----------
 ## Demo ##